 Abstract- In this paper we address the development, testing, and evaluation schemes for software reliability, and the integration of these schemes into a unified and consistent paradigm.
-Specifically, techniques and tools for the three software reliability engineering phases will be described.
+Specifically, techniques and tools for the three phases of software reliability engineering will be described.
 The three phases are (1) modeling and analysis, (2) design and implementation, and (3) testing and measurement.

 In the modeling and analysis phase we describe Markov modeling and fault-tree analysis techniques.
-We present system-level reliability models based on these techniques, and provide modeling examples for reliability analysis and study.
-We describe how reliability block diagrams can be constructed for a real-world system for reliability prediction, and how critical components can be identified.
+We present system-level reliability models based on these techniques, and provide modeling examples for the reliability analysis and study with known system architectures.
+We describe how reliability block diagrams can be constructed for a realworld system for reliability prediction, and how critical components can be identified from the existing architecture.
 We also apply fault tree models to fault tolerant system architectures, and formulate the resulting reliability quantity.
 Finally, we describe two software tools, SHARPE and UltraSAN, which are available for reliability modeling and analysis purpose.

 In the design and implementation phase we show specific fault-tolerant techniques in building reliable software systems for either single-version software or multipleversion software.
-In single-version software we form a generic platform and a set of reusable software components to perform software fault tolerance tasks in the application.
-These software fault tolerance components provide a powerful set of building blocks to defend against software faults in various levels of a system.
+In single-version software we form a generic platform and a set of reusable software components to perform software fault tolerance tasks in any application executing on that platform.
+These software fault tolerance components, including watchd, libft, REPL, libckp, and addrejuv, provide a powerful set of building blocks to defend against software faults in various levels of a system.
+We describe the concept and implementation of these techniques.
 In addition, we examine multiple-version systems using design diversity, including recovery blocks and N-version programming techniques.
-We also describe a design paradigm for such systems.

-In the testing and measurement phase we discuss data flow software testing schemes as well as software reliability measurement procedures.
-We describe the software testing schemes in terms of their effectiveness and their relationship to reliability, and provide quantitative comparison between testing coverage and reliability measure.
-Furthermore, we provide an in-depth discussion on the software reliability modeling and measurement techniques, including their concepts, approaches, and procedures.
-In particular, the CASRE tool for automatic reliability measurement will be described and presented in detail.
+In the testing and measurement phase we describe several software testing schemes, particularly including data flow testing, and software reliability measurement procedures.

+We describe the software testing schemes in terms of their effectiveness and their relationship to reliability, as well as provide quantitative comparison between testing coverage and reliability measure.
+Furthermore, we will provide an indepth discussion on the software reliability modeling and measurement techniques, including their concepts, approaches, and procedures.
+In particular, the CASRE tool for automatic reliability measurement will be described and presented.
+The CASRE system, a computer-aided software reliability estimation tool, is implemented to encapsulate many software reliability modeling techniques in a comprehensive framework via a systematic procedure, and is currently widely distributed in industry.